Levelset visitors can also get a free Procore account.

 For residential projects, sub-tier parties must send notice to the owner and prime contractor by the 15th day of the 2nd month following the month that work was performed and unpaid.
 (Notice must be sent for each month work was performed and unpaid.)

-On non-residential projects, all subcontractors and suppliers must send a 3rd month notice following each month work was performed and unpaid.
+On non-residential projects, all subcontractors and suppliers must send a 3rd month notice by the 15th following each month work was performed and unpaid.

 Note: On projects where the original contract was entered into before 1/1/22, a 2nd-month notice must also be sent on non-residential projects by all those who didn’t contract directly with the GC, in addition to the 3-month notice mentioned above.